Rebecca Foley Rebecca Foley

 • You can just reinforce and review.

 The most school-led method is obviously the first.
 You require your parents to purchase (or provide them with) the pieces of the curriculum they will need at home.
 Then the teacher will pace out the year and divide the school and home work up predictably, communicate it clearly, and parents must follow along.
 This last part can be the sticky piece!
 If parents do NOT follow along, students end up working at different paces and it can be quite frustrating for the teacher.
 If they do follow along (and how successful this is is an admissions, training, culture thing!), it can work beautifully.
+One curriculum we’ve found has worked pretty well this way is All About Reading.
+Because it is divided nicely into phonics lesson and then reading practice/worksheet, it is fairly easy to use in the hybrid model.
+It is also pretty solid as a phonics curriculum.
+Check it out here.
+(I would earn a small commission should you purchase).

 The second method keeps school days self-contained.
 The teacher chooses certain topics to teach and both presents and practices those with the students.
 Work at home is parent-chosen.
 This method can also work well as long as the pace is realistic and the parents are using a good phonics curriculum as well.
 This format allows parents to choose what they want to use and can afford, which is appealing to many of them, and also keeps the teacher from having to rely so heavily on parents keeping pace.